 Knowing just how much you need is crucial during the research and discovery phase.
 Using some of the factors we mentioned, like business revenue, profitability, and industry type, can certainly help.
-Calculating the amount you need will help determine what kind of financing can best suit your business, whether a line of credit, term loans, SBA small business loans, and beyond.
+Calculating the amount you need will help determine what kind of business financing with excellent credit can best suit your needs, whether a line of credit, term loans, SBA small business loans, and beyond.

 Frequently Asked Questions

 Having excellent credit can make it seem like your small business options are limitless.
+You could easily get business lending with excellent credit from many lenders.
 While you certainly have more choices than those barely scraping by the minimum credit score requirements, you can still run into issues with small business lenders if you don’t play it smart.
 Make sure to ask questions like:

 - What does my cost vs. analysis look like?